1. Blog

 To compare salaries in other countries, take a look at the following articles:

-• Investment banking compensation in the UAE follows a two-tier structure with a fixed base salary and variable additional pay that includes performance bonuses and incentives.
+In 2026, investment banking compensation in the UAE follows a two-tier structure with a fixed base salary and variable bonuses and incentives tied to individual, team, and firm-wide performance.

 Continue to Learn